corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add `manufactorium_scraper` job override, so it can now produce amenities for lithoid Agrarian Idyll empires
     * Update override for Civic: Agrarian Idyll to support Civic: Anglers but deny Civic: Relentless Industrialists
     * Add override for Civic: Anglers (megacorp version only) to correctly allow it alongside Civic: Agrarian Idyll
+    * No longers swap initial farming to mining districts for lithoids that are Anglers or Catalytic Processors

 ## Source Code